liammann/shopper/readme.md

-#NEEDS REBUILDING BUT IT KINDA WORKS
+### NEEDS REBUILDING BUT IT KINDA WORKS

-#TODO
+## TODO
-* add slider to edit the thresholds for each colour line
+* add slider to edit the thresholds for each colour line - done
 * colour to hex values
 * make customer stats area
 * make lines clickable